 - Government censorship in those regions.

 These two factors also suggest that VPNs aren’t going anywhere.
 The global population will only rise and, considering the number of data leaks, internet shutdowns, and hacks happening yearly, privacy will only decline.
-Considering this, it’s little surprise that the VPN market is projected at nearly $76 billion by 2027, nearly double to what it is today.
+Considering this, it’s little surprise that the VPN market is projected at nearly $76 billion by 2027.

 How the interest in VPNs changed over the years

 VPNs have a peculiar relationship with popularity.
-If we look at global Google search volumes, the interest in VPNs peaked twice in the last two decades: in 2004 and 2019.
+If we look at the global Google search volumes, the interest in VPNs peaked a few times in the last two decades: in 2004, 2019, and 2022.

 Why do people use a VPN?

 A VPN is primarily a privacy tool, but it serves many functions.
 We wanted to find out the primary reasons why people use VPNs.
-So, we conducted an anonymous, post-purchase survey from our users, who identified the following reasons why they use a VPN:
+So we looked at Google Trends to identify the following reasons why customers use a VPN:

 How many cyberattacks happen each year in the US?

-It’s hard to say how many cyberattacks happen every year because not all of them are successful or reported.
-However, here’s how many recorded cyberattacks happened each year in the US since 2015 to 2020:
+It’s hard to say how many cyberattacks happen yearly because not all are successful or reported.
+However, here’s how many victims were affected by cybercrime each year in the US from 2015 to 2021: